 We’d planned to have afternoon tea as a last treat before heading home, but as we hadn’t quite manage to walk off our huge breakfast, we settled on a delicious cream tea instead.
 If you ask me, I think that’s the best part of an afternoon tea anyway!

-Overall, we had a lovely, relaxing getaway and enjoyed stumbling upon the hidden parts of the ‘house’.
+Overall, we had a lovely, relaxing getaway at Oakley Court and enjoyed stumbling upon the hidden parts of the ‘house’.
 Next time, I’m planning on using the indoor pool and attempting to play some tennis!

 I don’t think my pictures do this place justice!
-Check out my vlog for an even closer look at our stay (and my drunken antics!)
+Check out my vlog for an even closer look at Oakley Court, our stay (and my drunken antics!)

 As always, if you have any recommendations for a similar UK weekend getaway, then please let me know in the comments!
 You know how much I love staying in hotels!